SarahSchrevens/MDA_project/README.md

 - [04_App](https://github.com/SarahSchrevens/MDA_project/tree/main/04_App)

 ## 1️⃣ Data_collection
-The provided noise data set was collected at the 9 locations in the neighbourhood of Naamsestraat in the city of Leuven in 2022.<br />
+The provided noise data set was collected at the 9 locations in the neighbourhood of Naamsestraat in 2022.<br />
 To predict noisiness, we collected several types of datasets in addition to the provided meteo data.<br />
 The codes for scraping these datasets are available in this folder.<br />
 ### Event Data